 The National Honor Society ranks as one of the oldest and most prestigious national organizations for high school students.
-To be eligible for membership at Pearl High School, a student must be a sophomore, junior or senior and have a 94 average or above in each subject.
-The faculty selection committee then considers those students who display roles of leadership in school and community activities, possess an outstanding character, and have taken a wide variety of the advanced courses.
+To be eligible for membership at Pearl High School, a student must be a sophomore, junior or senior and have an average of 94 or above in each subject.
+The faculty selection committee then considers those students who display roles of leadership in school and community activities, possess an outstanding character, and have taken a wide variety of advanced courses.